mohalahmad/cells/README.md

 **$docker service ls**
 **$docker ps**

+- you can update service image with this command:
+**docker service update --image  mohalahmad/api-cell:1.1 db_api

 -also you can lose this mongo-express if you like and use mongoDB Compass connect to:
 **server: localhost**
 **port: 9090**